 Sunshine for the festival

-Nowadays the temple is well known due to another unique peculiarity - every year in the afternoon of 14th January for some 20 minutes (from 4:55 to circa 5:15 PM) the Sun shines on Shivalinga.
+Nowadays the temple is well known due to another unique peculiarity - every year in the afternoon of January 14 for some 20 minutes (from 4:55 to around 5:15 PM) the Sun shines on Shivalinga.

 This coincides with important local festival - Makar Sakranti - attracting thousands of people to Bangalore.
 This festivity marks the entry of the Sun into Capricorn - Makara - and is celebrated as harwest festivity.